-In the 11 months since the waiver was implemented1, early trends on metrics are encouraging but also provide evidence of areas where performance could improve.
+In the 11 months since the waiver was implemented, early trends on metrics are encouraging but also provide evidence of areas where performance could improve.
 In the first annual period post-waiver, period (CY 2018) compared to the corresponding pre-waiver annual period (CY 2017), the state performed as expected on 64% of the metrics evaluated (18 out of 28).
+Of the 26 measures which underwent statistical testing, 38% (10 out of 26) of those metric trends were as desired and statistically significant and 8% (2 of 26) were statistically significant but the trends were not as desired.
+The remaining 54% (14 of 26) were not statistically significant.
+Among quality metrics, eight out of 11 (73%) showed trends as desired; of these, four were statistically significant.
+Among cost metrics, four out of seven (57%) showed trends as desired; of these, one was statistically significant; however, one metric showed a trend that was not as desired and it, too, was statistically significant.

 Exhibit VI.1.1 summarizes the number of metrics for the key domains under this Interim Evaluation (quality, cost and access to SUD care) and whether the observed trend between CY2017 (pre-waiver) and CY2018 (post-waiver) was as desired or not as desired.
-It should be noted that additional metrics will be reported on in the Summative Evaluation, but data was not yet available for all metrics in this Initial Evaluation.